mattermost/mattermost/doc/help/system-console/Team-Statistics.md

 Users that have logged in and had recent browser activity in Mattermost.

 ## Newly Created Users
-Users that have recently completed the signup process to create a Mattermost account on the team.
+Users that have recently completed the sign-up process to create a Mattermost account on the team.